 Think this problem is only geared towards the lower-income brackets?
 Think again.

 Although it is true that lower-income individuals have a harder time saving, the problem continues to persist in higher-income brackets.

-The report also illustrated further sobering statistics of individuals:
+The report also illustrated further sobering statistics of individuals in high-income brackets:

 Recent surveys have also pointed out that Americans, even with extra income have a hard time actually putting away that extra income into savings accounts and even then, it is pointed out that the temptation to spend that extra income persists.

-For the readers, pointing to Millennials as being a major source to these statistics, the problem actually continues across multiple generations.
-From seniors aged 65 and up to young millennials between the ages of 18 to 24, where anywhere between 62% to 72% of Americans had less than a $1,000 in savings according to USA Today.
+For the readers pointing to Millennials as being a major source to these statistics, the problem actually continues across multiple generations.
+62% to 72% of Americans from seniors aged 65 and up, to young millennials between the ages of 18 to 24, had less than a $1,000 in savings according to USA Today.

-One unexpected expense, whether it be a car repair, medical, insurance, etc. could be an expense that could plunge you to financial ruins and into poverty.
+One unexpected expense, whether it be a car repair, medical, insurance, etc. could be an expense that could plunge some people to financial ruins and into poverty.

 Yes, it is true that the standard of living in today’s world is high and wages have not been able to compensate for this rise.

 This is a fact that has been occurring in the economic landscape for almost three decades, but when this problem is occurring across even the higher income brackets, brackets within the 6-figure range— then it begins to raise into question our American mentality of how much is too much and the need to live beyond our means.